About the Graduate Program

-- The SRU AT Graduate Program is structured to provide students with real-world learning experiences and clinical reasoning.
+- The SRU Athletic Training graduate program is structured to provide students with real-world learning experiences and clinical reasoning.
 For example, the knowledge and skills related to evaluation and rehabilitation were traditionally taught in separate courses.
 However, at SRU, essential professional knowledge and skills are integrated together into combined courses.

 - The coursework emphasizes rigorous content in advanced therapeutic rehabilitation.

 - The graduate program is committed to providing diverse, authentic, and immersive clinical experiences.